kjhealy/kieranhealy.hugo/content/blog/manhattan-skyline-again/index.markdown

 ---

-{{% figure src="skyline-plot.png" alt="Skyline plot" caption="A Manhattan Plot of Manhattan.
-Here I continue my efforts to design visualizations that are as poorly-suited as possible to being displayed on phones.
+{{% figure src="skyline-plot.png" alt="Skyline plot" caption="Here I continue my efforts to design visualizations that are as poorly-suited as possible to being displayed on phones.
 It looks pretty good on a big monitor, or six feet wide on a wall." class="full-width" %}}

 I made a version of this plot a few years ago.
 I ended up revisiting it this morning  because I'm updating various datasets and code.
 A [Manhattan plot](https://en.wikipedia.org/wiki/Manhattan_plot) is a term sometimes used to describe a kind of scatter plot where the x-values are fairly continuous, and